Independent Commission Against Corruption (Hong Kong): Information technology

 ICAC commissioner Dr Timothy Tong Hin-ming mentioned in a report tabled in the Legislative Council the strategic importance of information technology (IT) in operations as corruption cases have become increasingly complex.
 The commission has stepped up staff training in financial investigation and computer forensics skills, and enhanced investigative resources especially in regard to corruption in the private sector.

 In 2008, the commission organised a series of seminars to enhance the investigators' knowledge on the global and local financial system and its regulatory mechanism.

 ICAC's financial investigation section probed into 7,095 financial transactions in 168 cases, involving an aggregated sum of HK$4.4 billion (US$567 million) in 2008.
 The commission's computer forensics section carried out 502 computer data analysis projects relating to 111 operations in which 368 computers were seized.

 Weapons

-Though the Operations Department members of ICAC are trained to use firearms, most of them are not armed.
-However, officers are required to go to the range for their continuous training and annual examination.

-There are also investigators, namely the Arms Issued Officers (AIOs) of the Witness Protection and Firearms Section (R4), who are solely the members who have the permit to use firearms.
-They are now mostly trained in the use of, and issued, Glock 19 handguns as sidearms, though standard Glock 17 or the SIG P228 are also equipped, depend on the situation.

-The members of the Witness Protection and Firearms Section also carry an ASP expandable baton and a small pepper spray for less-lethal options for protection on the field.

 Strategy

 The ICAC uses a three-pronged approach to combating corruption: investigation, prevention, and community education.
 The most high profile of aspect of its work has been its investigative work, however as important if not more so has been its work in prevention and education.
 Prevention wise the ICAC offers advice and practical help to enable companies and organisations to introduce systems and procedures that are resistant to corruption.
 Since its inception the ICAC has worked tirelessly to change the public's perception that bribes and kickbacks are an expected and normal part of everyday life, and to reassure citizens that if they face a demand for an illegal payment that the ICAC will be there to investigate.